My instruments are designed and built where longer sustain, volume, and full rounded tonal response are desired.

 A more melodic and controlled style of playing, lending themselves well to finger style, jazz, and strumming styles.

-Four distinct body shapes were designed to maximize the efficiency of the models soundboard surface area, internal air volume, matched with "tuned" sound hole/s and side port/s for optimized tone, volume and wonderful playability.
+Four distinct body shapes were designed to maximize the efficiency of each models soundboard surface area, internal air volume, matched with "tuned" sound hole/s and side port/s for optimized tone, volume and wonderful playability.

-Each models neck joins the body at a different fret location, for the purpose of playability for the players needs, and maintaining the ideal bridge location on that instrument for ideal tonal output and volume.
+Each models neck joins the body at a different fret location, for the purpose of playability for the players needs, and maintaining the ideal bridge location on each instrument for ideal tonal output and volume.

 The bridge on each model is located in the "sweet spot" of the lower bout for each model, for maximum tonal generation.